 The budget is formatted to make comparisons for both the annual and the year-todate perspective.
-The first column, 2019/20 YTD Budget, allocates the Board approved annual budget at expected levels throughout the year with consideration for the timing of additional customers, usage volumes, staffing needs etc.
+The first column, 2019/20 YTD Budget, allocates the Board approved annual budget at expected levels throughout the year with consideration for the timing of additional customers, usage volumes, staffing needs etc. This column represents our best estimates and this granular approach was not part of the Board approved budget.

-Revenue from electricity sales to customers is greater than the year-to-date budget by approximately 3%.
+Revenue from electricity sales to customers is greater than the year-to-date budget by approximately 6%.

 The cost of electricity is approximately 6% less than the budget-to-date.
-Variation in this account is typically due to fluctuating market cost of energy on open position purchases, and is expected to decline as more months of the fiscal year are reported.
+Variation in this account is typically due to fluctuating market cost of energy on open position purchases.